-Schedule a consultation with Dr. Todd Cooper, Dr. Tyson Teeples, Dr. Ryan Toponce, or Dr. Brandon Reddinger at our practice in Kennewick, WA.
+Schedule a consultation with Dr. Todd Cooper, Dr. Tyson Teeples, Dr. Ryan Toponce, Dr. Brandon Reddinger, or Dr. Matthew Black at our practice in Kennewick, WA.
 Our team will gladly perform a full consultation to answer any questions you may have about the benefits of choosing dental implants for your tooth restoration.

 Missing one or more teeth in your mouth can do more than impact your smile and confidence — it can dramatically impact your oral health.
 A single missing tooth can shift your surrounding healthy teeth out of alignment.
 As a result, patients with missing teeth often suffer from severe bite problems.
 Missing teeth also speed up the natural decline of the remaining healthy teeth as they are forced to bear the burden of additional chewing forces once accomplished by the missing tooth or teeth.